BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/rise_of_angmar.md

 Whenever an Evil Hero model is slain in combat, place a 25mm marker where they were slain.
 During the End phase, each Evil model within 3" of a marker must take a Courage test.
 If they fail, they flee the board and are removed as a casualty; Hero models that pass this Courage test may use Stand Fast!.
 Remove the marker at the end of the End phase.

-**PARTICIPANTS**

-**Good:** Glorfindel, Lord of the West, with Armour of Gondolin; Círdan; High Elf Captain with shield; 25 High Elf Warriors: 8 with spear and shield, 8 with Elf bow, 8 with no additional equipment, 1 with banner.

-**Evil:** 2 Angmar Orc Captains with shield; 2 Captains of Carn Dum; 25 Angmar Orc Warriors: 8 with shield, 8 with spear, 4 with two-handed weapon, 4 with Orc bow, 1 with banner; 24 Warriors of Carn Dum: 12 with no additional equipment, 12 with spear.

 ![](../media/scenarios/rise_of_angmar/an_unlikely_ally.jpg)

 ---

 ## THE GREAT PLAGUE

+**PARTICIPANTS**

+**Good:** 3 Rangers of the North; 3 Dúnedain; 12 Rangers of Arnor: 4 with spear, 8 with no additional equipment.

+**Evil:** 2 Angmar Orc Captains with shield; 24 Angmar Orc Warriors: 8 with shield, 8 with spear, 4 with two-handed weapon, 4 with Orc bow; 3 Dead Marsh Spectres.

 **LAYOUT**